buckhx/git-bump/README.md

 ## Installation

 For OSX, run the following commaned to download the correct binary and put it in your path.
+To upgrade, run this same script and it will replace the old binary.

     curl -sSL https://raw.githubusercontent.com/buckhx/git-bump/master/bin/install.py | sudo python - /usr/local/bin